sphinx-toolbox/sphinx-packaging/tests/index.rst

 :pep621:`authors and maintainers <authors/maintainers>` function the same; the difference is left up to the backend.

 This PEP is invalid: :pep:`abc`

+.. tconf:: project.name
+	:type: :toml:`String`
+	:required: True

+	The name of the project.

+.. tconf:: project.version
+	:type: :toml:`String`
+	:required: True

+	The version of the project as supported by :pep:`440`.

+.. tconf:: description
+	:type: :toml:`String`
+	:default: ``'This is the description'``
+	:required: False

+	A short summary description of the project.

+:tconf:`project.name` and :tconf:`~project.version` are required.
+Some backends may be able to determine a value for :tconf:`version` dynamically.

+:tconf:`description` will be displayed this towards the top of the project page on PyPI.

+Links can also be written with a shorter name: :tconf:`~.name`.

+.. tconf:: description
+	:type: :toml:`String`
+	:default: ``'This is the description'``
+	:required: False
+	:noindex:

+	Another description, perhaps in a different section of ``pyproject.toml``.

+.. tconf:: tool.something.name
+	:type: :toml:`String`
+	:required: True

+	Another name, perhaps in a different section of ``pyproject.toml``.

+The :tconf:`license` field has not been documented yet.

+There are two :tconf:`name` directives, which is ambiguous.